jmeyer24/SuperAwesomeFractalExplorer/README.md

 Here we can list the TODOs for future implementation goals

+## Setup

+In the file "Setup and Learning/assignment1_SS21.pdf" there is an explanation of the setup for using "npm" and the localhost (e.g. the environment setup)

 ## Appendix and Credits

 The Mandelbrot Explorer is taken from the source code of the following website: